Different Types Of Atrophic Acne Scars And How To Treat Them

 Non-Ablative Lasers

-In this type of laser treatment, the skin tissue is not removed.
+It is a type of laser treatment for acne scars where the skin tissue is not removed.
 However, it helps stimulate new collagen formation and causes tightening of the skin, resulting in the atrophic scar being raised to the surface.
 Some of the most common non-ablative lasers that are used include NdYAG and Diode lasers.

 Non-ablative laser treatment does not require a lot of post-operative care, making it a more popular acne scar treatment choice.
 It also results in fewer side effects, according to anecdotal evidence.
 It might, however, not be useful for extensive scarring, wherein an ablative laser would be needed.